eloisetaylor5693/cu-tech-test/README.md

 ## Limitations

-- The tvmaze API does not support paging.
+- The tvmaze API does not seem to support paging https://www.tvmaze.com/api#show-search.
 - The tvmaze API seems to be limited to 10 results only.
 I tried various search terms and none gave more than 10 results.
+This suggests there may be paging but it's not documented.
+I tried params that could page the results but had no effect, though I likely missed the real syntax because I was guessing.
   - Tried these searches:
     - https://api.tvmaze.com/search/shows?q=banana
     - https://api.tvmaze.com/search/shows?q=the